Law Library Association of St. Louis

 Join Us for Upcoming CLE Programs

-In January, the Law Library Association of St. Louis received a grant from the St. Louis Bar Foundation.
-This grant will support expanision of the Law Library's Judicial Legacy Project, which involves interviewing distinguished retired judges in our region.
+This fall, the Law Library Association of St. Louis received a grant from the St. Louis Bar Foundation.
+This grant will be used to translate a number of our in-house pro se materials into Spanish.